Axosoft/nsfw/README.md

 - errorCallback(errors): the library will call this callback when an error happens.
 At the moment when an error happens the service does not stop, this may change in the near future.
 - excludedPaths: array with the absolute paths we want to exclude watching.
+You can update the excludedPaths array without restarting the service using the `updateExcludedPaths` function

 ## Callback Argument